Hilltop Youth: Violence

 Members linked to the group have been accused of engaging in Israeli settler violence, including vandalism of Palestinian schools and mosques, stealing sheep from Palestinian flocks and the destruction of their centuries-old olive groves, or stealing their olive harvests.
 This last practice was endorsed by Rabbi Mordechai Eliyahu on a visit to a hilltop outpost, Havat Gilad, where he issued a rabbinical ruling that, "The ground on which the trees are planted is the inheritance of the Jewish people, and the fruit of the plantings was seeded by the goyim in land that is not theirs."
 They seize land not by any official method: they claim a hilltop by setting up an encampment, and then claim the land nearby, whether under Palestinian cultivation or not, or by uprooting Palestinian trees and shooting in the air if any Palestinian comes near to the new outpost.

 Settlers have long been accused of carrying out what are called "price tag attacks", a term used for targeting Palestinian property in revenge for outposts demolished by the Israeli military, although no one as yet has actually been convicted of having been involved in such vandalism.

 In May 2025, during the demolition of three illegal structures in the West Bank, Hilltop Youth members threw stones at a bus carrying Israel Border Police officers.

-In 30 June 2025, A group of extremist settlers, many identified with the Hilltop Youth, attacked an Israeli military base at Kafr Malik and destroyed military equipment at the place.
+On 30 June 2025, A group of extremist settlers, many identified with the Hilltop Youth, attacked an Israeli military base at Kafr Malik and destroyed military equipment at the place.
 IDF forces dispersed them with stun grenades.

+Several commentators and research organizations have argued that portrayals of the Hilltop Youth rely heavily on the broader “settler violence” framework, whose underlying data and definitions are themselves disputed.
+A 2025 report by the Israeli NGO Regavim, False Flags and Real Agendas, critically examines the datasets commonly used by international bodies such as the United Nations Office for the Coordination of Humanitarian Affairs (OCHA), which are frequently cited in discussions of Hilltop Youth activity.
+According to the report, many incidents categorized as “settler-related violence” involve clashes between Palestinians and Israeli security forces rather than actions by Israeli civilians, and in some cases include Palestinians injured or killed while carrying out attacks.
+The report further argues that non-violent or indirect incidents, including religious visits, state-authorized infrastructure activity, and alleged trespassing, are incorporated into these figures, which its authors say inflates assessments of youth involvement.
+Regavim emphasizes that while criminal acts by Jewish individuals do occur, it characterizes such behavior as limited in scope and cautions against attributing these incidents broadly to the Hilltop Youth as a coherent or systematic movement.